 Personally, I don’t like to be associated to the name of a person to describe my views but the term has become common and thus it is used.
 With that in mind, I don’t think John Calvin would have been thrilled by his name’s use.

 This website is actually named because of my position in Calvinism.
 As I have an aversion to using a person’s name, I turn to “monergist” which translates to “one who believes in one work”.
 “Gratia” of course means grace so taken together we get: “one who believe in the one work of grace”.

 I came up with the title as historically there was another famous monergist who sparred with Saint Augustine and that would be Pelagius.
 In the case of Pelagius, he believed in the one work of man’s will.
 Still a monergist but definitely not the same sort as myself.

 If you want more details about Calvinism, I’ve already written on the topic and you can check out the articles related here.

-To be clear, I’m not one of those sort that is going to says something like, “If you’re not a Calvinist, you’re not a Christian!”
+To be clear, I’m not one of those sort that is going to say something like, “If you’re not a Calvinist, you’re not a Christian!”
 I don’t agree with that sort of thinking at all.

-I fully expect to be before Christ one day among those considered Arminian, Pentecostal, Presbyterian, etc. who were true believers in Christ in this life, and I won’t be surprised to hear Christ correcting us all on some point of our theologies or another.
+I fully expect to be before Christ one day among those considered Arminian, Pentecostal, Presbyterian, etc. who were true believers in Christ in this life, and I will not be surprised to hear Christ correcting us all on some point of our theologies or another.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.